 Most small businesses are pass-through businesses.
 The business doesn't pay its federal income taxes.
 Instead, the owners report business income and pay the business tax on their personal tax returns.
 These businesses include LLCs, partnerships, S corporations, and sole proprietorships.

 Many businesses are pass-through (sometimes called "flow-through").
 Pass-through businesses make up over 50% of total business income, through 2015 in the U.S.

-Is My Business a Pass-through Business?
+Is Your Business a Pass-Through Business?

 Pass-through businesses include:

-- Owners of partnerships, multiple-member LLC's and S corporations filing their share of business income on Schedule K-1.
+- Owners of partnerships, multiple-member LLC's and S corporations filing their share of business income on Schedule K-1

 How Pass-Through Taxes Work